Lullingstone Roman Villa: Eras of occupation

-1st century AD
+1st century

 During the original excavations of the site in the 1950s, evidence from various centuries was discovered, creating a timeline for the villa.
 The earliest evidence comes from the 1st century AD.
 Many shards of pottery were found on the slope that the excavation site was located on.
 The shards found are considered to be hand-made with elements of "Belgic culture".

-2nd century AD: the Flavian to Antonine period
+2nd century: the Flavian to Antonine period

 At the original excavation, the full extent of the house built and maintained during the Flavian dynasty to the Nerva-Antonine dynasty was unknown.
 However, it is thought that the Bath Room and the Basement Room may have been built during this era.
-From geological evidence, such as different layers of clay, it is suggested that the few stairs leading to the basement were built during this period rather than the 4th century AD, as originally thought.
+From geological evidence, such as different layers of clay, it is suggested that the few stairs leading to the basement were built during this period rather than the 4th century, as originally thought.

-3rd century AD
+3rd century

 Based on pottery evidence, it is thought that the Lullingstone Roman Villa was abandoned for at least the first half of the 3rd century AD.
 Coins found at the site provide evidence that the occupation of the villa resumed sometime during the last half of the 3rd century during the reigns of Claudius II and Allectus.
 It is thought that the pagan shrine and other Christian rooms were constructed during this era after the period of abandonment.
-In addition to the Christian elements that were added to the villa, the 3rd century AD was also when some of the villa's main external buildings, including the granary and the temple, were constructed.
+In addition to the Christian elements that were added to the villa, the 3rd century was also when some of the villa's main external buildings, including the granary and the temple, were constructed.

-4th century AD
+4th century

 The 4th century was an eventful era for the villa, with large renovations taking place, and probably the fire.
 Some of the renovations of the villa include the designing of the mosaic floor in Room 5 and the construction of another room.
 Excavators were able to date the construction of the mosaic floor in Room 5 using coins depicting Constantine II that were accidentally mixed into the concrete.